CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Case Study: Threaded Case Scenario/Core Case Study: Facilitator Guide.md

     - Explanation of unique federal constraints (FAR compliance, political oversight, career vs. political appointee dynamics)         Context on why federal stakeholder management differs from the private sector
 - **Warm-up prompt:** Imagine you're in Casey’s position at the start of the CRM project.
 How confident do you feel—on a scale from 0 to 5—in your ability to conduct a stakeholder analysis that identifies key players, maps influence and concerns, and informs next steps?”
     - Compare answers on lower end of spectrum and higher end of spectrum, sharing learnings and surfacing points you may want to hit on during the following activity and discussion
-- **Stakeholder mapping in groups**: In small groups, have learners map out the key stakeholders in the case, using **Milestone 1\.**     - Consider providing a template for this or encourage participants to recreate the example embedded in the case study.
+- **Stakeholder mapping in groups**: In small groups, have learners map out the key stakeholders in the scenario, using **Milestone 1\.**     - Consider providing a template for this or encourage participants to recreate the example embedded in the scenario.
 - **Group share outs:** As each group shares their map, ask them to discuss influence, concerns, alignment, and barriers among stakeholders.
-Encourage learners to cite specific evidence from the case to support their analysis.
+Encourage learners to cite specific evidence from the scenario to support their analysis.
     - Who holds formal decision-making power?
 Who has informal influence?
 Who can block or accelerate the project?
     - What are each stakeholder’s primary worries or hesitations about the CRM procurement?
 Are they technical, political, legal, cultural?
     - Which stakeholders are aligned with Casey’s goals?
 Where is there shared vision or mutual interest?